syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/010_Flow_control/001_Flow_control_multiple_destinations.md

     neither the remote server nor the local file will receive any messages.
 ---

-**NOTE:** Creating separate log paths for the destinations that use the same flow-controlled source does not avoid the problem.
+Creating separate log paths for the destinations that use the same flow-controlled source does not avoid the problem.
 {: .notice--primary}